Tbilisi Metro

 The Tbilisi Metro (თბილისის მეტროპოლიტენი) is a rapid transit system in the Georgian capital Tbilisi.
 Opened on 11 January 1966, it was the fourth metro system in the former Soviet Union.
 Like other ex-Soviet metros, most of the stations are very deep and vividly decorated.

-At present the system consists of two lines, 27.3 km in total length, serving 23 stations.
+At present, the system consists of two lines, 27.3 km in total length, serving 23 stations.
 In 2017, the Metro transported 113.827 million passengers.
 The Metro is operated by the Tbilisi Transport Company, which began operation the same year as the Tbilisi Metro, in 1966.

 History

+Initial construction

-Tbilisi (officially known as Tiflis until 1936), the capital of Georgia, was considered historically to be one of the most important cities of the Soviet Union, particularly because of its political position as being the most significant city in the Caucasus and the capital of the Transcaucasian Socialist Federative Soviet Republic which lasted until 1936.
-The city grew quite rapidly during the 19th and 20th centuries, and apart from being a cultural and political centre, it was an important transport hub in Transcaucasia and an industrial centre as well.
+Tbilisi (officially known as Tiflis until 1936), the capital of Georgia, was considered historically to be one of the most important cities of the Soviet Union, particularly because of its political position as being the most significant city in the Caucasus and the capital of the Transcaucasian Socialist Federative Soviet Republic, which lasted until 1936.
+The city grew rapidly during the 19th and 20th centuries, and apart from being a cultural and political centre, it was also an important transport hub in Transcaucasia and an industrial centre as well.